Alemkhan/table-reservation/README.md

 ## Use Cases

-Use `go run ./cmd/app` to run project
+Use `go run ./cmd/app` to run project (make sure you are in the right directory first)

--- Example of getting tables that haven't been reserved yet
+-- Example of getting tables that haven't been reserved yet in cafe
 ```postgresql
 select *
 from tables t